scottmudge/OctoPrint-MeatPack/README.md

 ### Known Issues:

 1. This doesn't work with any firmware __except the firmware I modified above with added MeatPack support!__.

-Feel free to copy the `MeatPack.h` and `MeatPack.cpp` files in the firmware repository, just make sure you attribute the forks of other firmware to me (and keep the name... it's fun!).
+Feel free to copy the `MeatPack.h` and `MeatPack.cpp` files in the firmware repository and use them in other firmwares.
+It's very portable code, with only the serial output needing to be ported/modified.
+If you use it, just make sure you attribute the forks of other firmware to me (and keep the name... it's fun!).
 You can see how I integrated it with the serial connection in `cmdqueue.c`.
 It's fairly simple.

 2. It doesn't work with the Virtual Printer in OctoPrint.